phillipadsmith/journalismentrepreneurship.com/contact.md

 ## Contact the Journalism Entrepreneurship Training Company

 Interested in learning more?
-Ready to take the next step?
-Great!
-Here are a few ways to get in touch with me:

-* <a href="https://twitter.com/phillipadsmith">Send me a direct message on Twitter</a>
-* <a href="https://linkedin.com/in/phillipadsmith/">Drop me a note on LinkedIn</a>
+Ready to take the next step? <a href="https://linkedin.com/in/phillipadsmith/">Drop me a note on LinkedIn</a>
-* Submit a quick written message using the form below

-All of the above are likely to get my attention more quickly than a direct email.

-###### Submit this form to hit the top of my inbox
-{% include form-contact.html %}